rajeshecb70/one2n-sre-bootcamp/milestone-01/README.md

 ## 6. Postman Collection

 ## 7.Expectations

-The following expectations should be met to complete this milestone.
+   -  The following expectations should be met to complete this milestone.
          Create a public repository on GitHub. ✅

-    The repository should contain the following

-        README.md file explaining the purpose of the repo, along with local setup instructions. ✅
+   -  The repository should contain the following README.md file explaining the purpose of the repo, along with local setup instructions. ✅

          Explicitly maintaining dependencies in a file ex (pom.xml, build.gradle, go.mod, requirements.txt, etc).✅

          Makefile to build and run the REST API locally. ✅

-        Ability to run DB schema migrations to create the student table. ✅
+         bility to run DB schema migrations to create the student table. ✅

          Config (such as database URL) should not be hard-coded in the code and should be passed through environment variables. ✅

          Postman collection for the APIs. ✅

-    API expectations
+   -  API expectations

          Support API versioning (e.g., api/v1/students).✅

          Using proper HTTP verbs for different operations.✅

          API should emit meaningful logs with appropriate log levels.

          API should have a /healthcheck endpoint.✅

          Unit tests for different endpoints.